 72 Hour Emergency Preparedness

 Preparing for an emergency is important and something the whole family can do.
-By taking a few simple steps, you can become better prepared to face a range of emergencies and minimize the impact on yourself and your family.
+By taking a few simple steps, you can become better prepared to face a wide range of emergencies and minimize the impact on yourself and your family.

 Make sure everyone in your family knows what to do before, during and after an emergency.
 Meet as a family to develop your plan and put together an emergency kit.
 If you live alone, develop a plan and talk with neighbours and friends about your plan.
 View the Emergency Preparedness guide produced by Public Safety Canada for more information.